yousefelassal/quote-cron/README.md

 > The most complicated achievements of thought are possible without the assistance of consciousness.

 > All experiences are preceded by mind, having mind as their master, created by mind.

+> The three great essentials to achieve anything worthwhile are: Hard work, Stick-to-itiveness, and Common sense.